Most Effective Products

 Where to Inspect

-Depending on the species, cudweeds are considered summer annuals, winter annuals, or biennials.
-These plants stay low during winter and grow as it gets warmer.
+Cudweeds are considered summer annuals, winter annuals, or biennials, depending on the species.
+These plants stay low during winter and grow as the weather warms.

 What to Look For

 Cudweed has green glossy leaves with a fuzzy underside.
-It will generally start to grow a long stem in the spring.
-They are active until the end of summer.
-At this time, cudweed will begin a process called "overwintering".
-The weed and its seeds will remain dormant in winter until temperatures warm up.
+It generally starts to grow a long stem in the spring and is active until the end of summer.
+At this time, cudweed begins a process called "overwintering."
+The weed and its seeds remain dormant in winter until temperatures warm up.

 Treatment

-After identifying cudweed and inspecting where it is most active in your lawn, you can begin to treat your area.
-Be sure to wear the proper personal protective equipment (PPE) before handling or applying any product.
+After identifying cudweed and inspecting where it is most active in your lawn, you can begin treating your area.
+Before handling or applying any product, wear the proper personal protective equipment (PPE).

 The best way to kill cudweed is to use a post-emergent herbicide containing either dicamba, sulfentrazone, or clopyralid as its ingredients.